-In May 2016, we entered into a trademark and intellectual property license agreement with CSS, which we refer to as the "CSS License Agreement."
+We have a trademark and intellectual property license agreement with CSS, which we refer to as the "CSS License Agreement."
 Under the terms of the CSS License Agreement, we have been granted a perpetual, exclusive, worldwide license to produce and distribute video content using the Chicken Soup for the Soul brand and related content, such as stories published in the Chicken Soup for the Soul books.
+We pay CSS an incremental recurring license fee equal to 4% of our net revenue for each calendar quarter, and a marketing fee of 1% of our net revenue.